ShreyasDevekar/ShreyasDevekar/README.md

 #### About Me

 I’m Shreyas Devekar, and I engineer quality not by chasing bugs, but by tracing the story behind every failure.
 My job as a SDET isn’t to break things—it’s to ensure what’s built has the resilience to withstand reality.
-I am building **robust test automation frameworks**, solving real-world QA challenges, and ensuring **software works just as well in production as it does in theory**.
+I am building **scalable test automation frameworks**, solving real-world QA challenges, and ensuring **software works just as well in production as it does in theory**.
 Whether it’s UI, API, mobile, or CI/CD pipelines — I bring **structure to the chaos** of modern development with clean, scalable test strategies.

 #### 💬 Let's Connect